The Blaschke conjecture and great circle fibrations of spheres: Homogeneous great circle fibrations

 \section{Homogeneous great circle fibrations}

-A symmetry of a great circle fibration which preserves the flat projective structure on the sphere will necessarily act as a symmetry of the right principal bundle $B \to X$.
-Suppose that the symmetry group acts transitively on $B$.
-Then the invariantly defined functions $s^0_q,s^p_q$ etc. must all be constants.
-Plugging this hypothesis into our equations for covariant derivatives, we find that all of the invariants vanish, and applying the Frobenius theorem, along with simple connectivity of $X$, we see directly that the great circle fibration is a Hopf fibration.
+A symmetry of a great circle fibration which preserves the flat projective structure on the sphere acts as a symmetry of the right principal bundle \(B \to X\).
+Suppose that the symmetry group acts transitively on \(B\).
+Then the invariantly defined functions \(s^0_q,s^p_q\) etc. are all constant on \(B\).
+Plugging this hypothesis into our equations for covariant derivatives, we find that all of the invariants vanish, and applying the Frobenius theorem, along with simple connectivity of \(X\), we see directly that the great circle fibration is a Hopf fibration.

 \begin{theorem} The symmetry group of a great circle fibration acts transitively on the adapted frame bundle precisely if the fibration is a Hopf fibration. \end{theorem}